Surfing in Gdansk, Poland: Best Surf Lessons and Travel Guide

 Best Season to Surf Gdańsk

-• The High Swell Season: September to March.
+- The High Swell Season – Our Recommendation: September to March.
 This period experiences the strongest Baltic energy.
-The swells are more frequent and provide powerful rides during autumn and winter gales.
-The offshore winds from the south help clean up the waves, though the water and air temperatures require high-quality winter gear.
+However, the water and air temperatures require high-quality winter gear.
+Although cold, there are waves.

-• Beginner Recommendation – The Summer Season: June to August.
-This is the ideal time for manageable waves and warmer conditions.
-The waves are generally smaller and softer, providing an excellent environment for first-timers to practice on the sandy stretches of Jelitkowo.
+- Beginner Recommendation – The Summer Season: June to August.
+This is the ideal time for tiny waves and warmer conditions.
+The waves are generally tiny and softer, providing an excellent environment for first-timers, although nothing more than knee-high.

-• General Recommendation – The Transition Months: April, May, and October.
+- General Recommendation – The Transition Months: April, May, and October.
 These months provide a useful combination of decent wave frequency and more pleasant weather.
-You can often experience clean pulses of energy while enjoying the first or last sunny days of the season.
+You can often experience clean waves while enjoying the first or last sunny days of the season.

 Surf Spots and Beaches in Gdańsk